otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

     }
 ```

 Once you have finished, run your application.
-You see the splash screen and after three seconds the login screen.
+You see the splash screen and, after three seconds, the login screen.